-Deep within me I knew one day I must let her go but I also knew letting her go was as same as killing her with my own hands.
-My race had almost wiped out her own race in all the places we had reached and the Redicans hunted and enslaved her kind, our race devoured them with no mercy.
+Deep within me I knew one day I must let her go but I also knew that letting her go would be the same as killing her with my own hands.
+My race had almost wiped out her race in all the places we had reached.
+The Redicans hunted and enslaved her kind, while our race devoured them with no mercy.

-I made fire to keep the place warm for them, I also took some time and began to transfer the bamboo trees into the underwater cave then expanded the cage for them but she did not look happy, I could tell all she wanted was to be free but I knew that out there they would not last.
+I made fire to keep the place warm for them.
+I also took some time and began to transfer the bamboo trees into the underwater cave then expanded the cage for them.
+However, she did not look happy.
+I could tell that all she wanted was to be free, but I knew that out there they would not last.

-I tried to make the human woman see that I meant good for her and the little human but she saw me more of a monster than a friend, I do not blame her.
-She later calmed down and smiled, I then remembered how it all happened; I was out alone searching for fruits when I sighted them from a far, she was together with two other humans and I had no idea where they were coming from but I watched them as they stopped to drink from the waters.
-I doubt if they knew about the other human settlement not far from the river.
+I tried to make the human woman see that I meant good for her and the little human but she saw me more of a monster than a friend.
+I could not blame her.
+She later calmed down and smiled, I then remembered how it all happened; I was out alone searching for fruits when I sighted them from afar.
+She had been accompanied by two other humans and I had no idea where they came from.
+I watched them as they stopped to drink from the waters.
+I doubted if they knew about the other human settlement not far from the river.
 While they knelt to drink, some humans from a nearby settlement attacked them and killed the two humans that were with her before I could get to them.
-The attackers seized the human woman and were about to harm her when I arrived and scared them away, she fainted on the sight of me, which gave me ease on transporting her to a safe place.
+The attackers seized the human woman and were about to harm her, when I arrived and scared them away.
+She fainted at the sight of me, which made it easier for me to transport her to a safe place.

-I was shocked to discover that even the humans fight and kill themselves.
-What I saw that day made me feel that the Puricans and their unthinkable act against the humans was justified in a way, do they feed on the flesh of their own kind too?
+I was shocked to discover that even the humans fought amongst themselves and killed each other.
+What I saw that day made me feel that the Puricans’ unthinkable act against the humans was justified in a way.
+Do they feed on the flesh of their own kind too?
 I wondered.

-I did not take her far, I knew about the underwater cave for a long time because father used to take me there.
+I did not take her far.
+I had known about the underwater cave for a long time because father used to take me there.
 I was well aware that the humans in the nearby settlement would soon be attacked as well, so I did what I had to in order to keep her away from harm.

 Father took his time to teach me a lot before he was killed.
-Father used to tell me that every great Purican must have a secret in order to survive and also a place they go to when they need peace.
-A place no one knows, and that once your sanctuary is disclosed, abandon it, for it has been defiled.
+He used to tell me that every great Purican must have a secret in order to survive and also a place they go to when they need peace; a place no one knew.
+Once such a sanctuary was disclosed, it should be abandoned, for it had been defiled.

-The Puricans used to transmigrate and only settled in areas with much good supply of food, it was always best to stay close to the source, we always preferred the mountains because it was always a good spot for defence against external forces.
+The Puricans used to transmigrate and only settled in areas with a good supply of food.
+It was always best to stay close to the source.
+We always preferred the mountains because it was a good spot for defending against external forces.

-Well, I finished the cage expansion and told the human woman I would come back again, she did not hesitate to tell me to bring more food.
-Before I left I tried to see if she would let me carry the little human, even though she refused, I tried to understand.
-She held it as though it was her own and protected it.
+Well, I finished the cage expansion and told the human woman I would come back again.
+She did not hesitate to tell me to bring more food.
+Before I left I tried to see if she would let me carry the little human.
+Even though she refused, I tried to understand.
+She held it and protected it as though it were her own.

-The human woman made some new clothes out of the garments I gave her the other day and showed it to me.
-Later she looked sad staring at the walls in the cave, I could not understand why she just wanted to go so I decided to ignore the expressions on her beautiful face.
+The human woman had made some new clothes out of the garments that I had given her the other day, and showed them to me.
+Later she looked sad staring at the walls in the cave and I could not understand why she wanted to go, so I decided to ignore the expression on her beautiful face.